sassoftware/viya4-ark/pre_install_report/README.md

 ## Usage

-**Note:** You must set your `KUBECONFIG` environment variable. `KUBECONFIG` must have administrator rights in the
+**Note:** You must set your `KUBECONFIG` environment variable. `KUBECONFIG` must have administrator rights to the
-namespace where you intend to deploy your SAS Viya software.
+cluster where you intend to deploy your SAS Viya software.
 To obtain a complete report use a `KUBECONFIG` with administrator rights in the cluster.
+Otherwise, the report will
+not be able to evaluate items such as memory, CPU cores, software versions and other node details.
+It is not useful
+for determining if you are ready to deploy your SAS Viya software.

 Create the namespace where you plan to deploy SAS Viya.
 You must specify the namespace when you run the tool.